BestTimesToVisit.com Logo

 transport

-Cayenne's public transport is a bit unpredictable.
-Consider using taxis or ride-sharing apps like Uber (if available) for reliable travel, especially at night.
-Negotiate taxi fares beforehand, especially for longer distances outside the city center.
+Cayenne's public transport is a bit unreliable.
+Consider using taxis or ride-sharing apps like Uber (if available) for convenience and safety, especially at night.
+Negotiate taxi fares beforehand, or use a meter if available.

 safety